andreasplesch/x_ite_dom/README.md

 ## Releases

-* 0.8 : full html support, preserve mutation sequencing, requires cobweb >= 2.5
+* 0.8 : full html support, preserve mutation sequencing, requires cobweb 2.5 or 2.6, does not work with cobweb dev (master)
 * 0.75: internal improvements: parser reuse, no penalty for trace when off
 * 0.7 : modification and addition of ProtoInstances, basic event trace functionality, requires cobweb > v2.3
 * 0.6 : many more events, eg. all output fields, shortened event names to x3d_fieldname